Hariofspades/Gradient-Artist/README.md

 <img src=https://raw.githubusercontent.com/Hariofspades/Gradient-Artist/master/assets/wallpaper.png >

+## Note : Learn to create your own library <a href="https://medium.com/@harivigneshjayapalan/learning-to-implement-your-first-android-ui-library-part-1-be7a31e5ccc3#.4lau12esr">@medium</a>

 ### Gradient ImageView

 Gradient-Artist library will allow you to use gradient overly on top of the image.
 It uses Glide for network image loading